Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 Apache-based HTTP client

-ApacheHttpClient supports synchronous service clients and is the default HTTP client for synchronous use.
-For information about configuring the ApacheHttpClient, see Configure the Apache-based HTTP client in the Amazon SDK for Java 2.x documentation.
+The ApacheHttpClient class supports synchronous service clients.
+It's the default HTTP client for synchronous use.
+For information about configuring the ApacheHttpClient class, see Configure the Apache-based HTTP client in the Amazon SDK for Java 2.x Developer Guide.

 URLConnection-based HTTP client

-The UrlConnectionHttpClient is another option for synchronous clients.
+The UrlConnectionHttpClient class is another option for synchronous clients.
 It loads more quickly than the Apache-based HTTP client, but has fewer features.
-For information about configuring the UrlConnectionHttpClient, see Configure the URLConnection-based HTTP client.
+For information about configuring the UrlConnectionHttpClient class, see Configure the URLConnection-based HTTP client in the Amazon SDK for Java 2.x Developer Guide.

 Netty-based HTTP client

-NettyNioAsyncHttpClient supports async clients and is the default choice for async use.
-For information about configuring the NettyNioAsyncHttpClient, see Configure the Netty-based HTTP client.
+The NettyNioAsyncHttpClient class supports async clients.
+It's the default choice for async use.
+For information about configuring the NettyNioAsyncHttpClient class, see Configure the Netty-based HTTP client in the Amazon SDK for Java 2.x Developer Guide.

 Amazon CRT-based HTTP client

-The newer AwsCrtHttpClient and AwsCrtAsyncHttpClient from the Amazon Common Runtime (CRT) libraries is another option that supports both synchronous and asynchronous clients.
+The newer AwsCrtHttpClient and AwsCrtAsyncHttpClient classes from the Amazon Common Runtime (CRT) libraries are more options that support synchronous and asynchronous clients.
 Compared to other HTTP clients, Amazon CRT offers:

 • Faster SDK startup time